alushaks/LEAP---Education-Tracking-System/README.md

+# LEAP

 LEAP is a comprehensive platform designed to track a child's education from pre-grade to higher education.
 It helps monitor academic progress, offers scholarship opportunities based on performance, and links graduates to internships and jobs, all while being user-friendly and intuitive.

-Table of Contents
+## Table of Contents
-Introduction
-Features
+1.Introduction
+2.Features
-Getting Started
+3.Getting Started
-Usage
+4.Usage
-File Structure
+5.File Structure
-Contributing
-License
-Contact
+6.Contributing
+7.License
+8.Contact

-Introduction
+## Introduction
 LEAP is designed to address the challenges parents, students, and schools face in monitoring educational progress and accessing opportunities.
 By providing a centralized system for tracking academic performance, offering personalized scholarship options, and facilitating career opportunities, LEAP aims to support students throughout their educational journey.

-Features
+## Features

+## Student Tracking:
-Student Tracking: Monitor academic progress from pre-grade to higher education.
+Monitor academic progress from pre-grade to higher education.
+## Scholarship Opportunities:
-Scholarship Opportunities: Avail scholarships based on the student's strengths and performance.
+Avail scholarships based on the student's strengths and performance.
-Internships and Jobs: Link graduates to relevant internships and job opportunities.
+## Internships and Jobs:
+Link graduates to relevant internships and job opportunities.
 Parental Access: Parents can view their child's academic progress, search schools, access educational resources, schedule tutoring sessions, and receive school communications.
 School Admin: Manage student records, send announcements, and oversee scholarship and internship opportunities.
 Tutor Access: Schedule and manage tutoring sessions and access teaching resources (optional).
 Landing Page